VitoTyutikov/course-work-online-store/README.md

-# Online Electronics Store
+# Online shop course work

-This repository contains the source code of an online electronics store, a web application developed using Java and the Spring framework.
+This repository contains the source code of an my course work - online electronics shop, a web application developed using Java and the Spring framework.

 ## About the Project